 Dear Weary Friend, what can I tell you about us?

 A few years back, I was spinning my wheels trying desperately to figure out what was wrong with my little boy.
 He had been such an easy baby and slept like a champion.
 That is, until he hit 18 months and wanted to communicate his thoughts.
-We soon found out that he would have a severe speech delay.
+We soon found out that he had a severe speech delay.

 He Began To Scream All The Time.